wliu14/soma-task-tracker/README.md

 ### Part 3 — Dependencies

-- Multiple dependencies can be selected and removed when creating a new task or editing an existing one
+- Tasks can have multiple dependencies, and dependencies can be added/removed from the UI.
-- Dependencies resulting in cycles are prohibitted by performing a BFS on the graph and displaying an error message
+- Cycle creation is blocked using a BFS reachability check before insertion.
-- Enforcement is made on the due date of tasks by ensuring tasks have a later due date after their dependents
+- Due-date ordering is enforced against both dependencies and dependents.
-- Interactive directed graph is present which displays the earliest start date and due date when a node is clicked on
+- The directed graph is interactive and shows earliest start and due date details on node click.

-(See Algorithms for more explanation on how this was done)
+(See **Algorithms** for implementation details.)

 ![Part 3 – Dependency Interface](./docs/part3-dependency-interface.png)
 ![Part 3 – Dependency Invalid End Date](./docs/part3-invalid-end-date.png)